Why selecting your reception venue is absolutely the FIRST thing you must do (Updated for 2022)

 Unless you are attached to a specific date (like 12.12.12), choose a range of dates that would work for you, your closest friends and family, and then decide on the exact date based on the reception venue availability.

-Choosing the reception site will dictate many other items on your wedding list, including the choice of catering and bar options, food service items, decorations, furniture rentals, etc.
+Choosing the wedding reception venue will dictate many other items on your wedding checklist, including the choice of wedding catering and wedding bartender options, food service items, wedding decorations, furniture rentals, etc.

-For example, some receptions sites will allow for you to bring in your own caterer, while others will only allow for you to order from them directly.
-Some reception sites will include all required furniture for free, while others will give you the option to rent furniture from them or to provide your own.
+For example, some receptions venues will allow for you to bring in your own wedding caterer, while others will only allow for you to order from them directly.
+Some wedding reception venues will include all required furniture for free, while others will give you the option to rent furniture from them or to provide your own.

-Generally, the more 'included' services your reception venue forces you to order, the more expensive your wedding will be as there will be less room for negotiation (and no other optins to choose from).
+Generally, the more 'included' services your reception venue forces you to order, the more expensive your wedding will be as there will be less room for negotiation tactics (and no other options to choose from).

 The whole is definitely more than a sum of its parts here, and not in a good sense :).
-On the other hand, the more "mandatory" services yoou reception venue includes, the less planning you will need to do.
+On the other hand, the more "mandatory" services your wedding reception venue includes, the less planning you will need to do.

 From our perspective, the reception venues we talked to when looking for our wedding that required using their own pre-defined wedding vendors were by far inferior to the custom wedding you could build for yourself - ironically, with much less hassle than dealing with "convenience" rules and requirements.